McCallumDillon/Hackintosh-Z590-Vision-D/README.md

 XHCI Handoff = Enabled
 iGPU = Enabled
 Serial Port = Disabled
+Legacy USB Support = Disabled
 X.M.P.
 Profile = 1

 _________________________________

 ## Issues
 The Corsair Commander Pro RGB controller (that comes with the 680X Case) does NOT play nicely with BigSur.
 Something about the device ID triggers OSX into thinking you're running on a UPS (Uninterrupted power supply) with 0% battery.
-This does not affect performance, nothing is throttled, however you're greeted login with a warning message and you can NOT run OS updates this way.
-Upon some searching, this is a known issue with the Commander Pro RGB controller (I had no idea when I chose this case) and I have not uncovered any work arounds yet.
+This does not affect performance, nothing is throttled, however you're greeted login with a warning message and you can NOT run OS updates this way without the added kext bundled in this EFI which disables this service from ever starting.

+I didn't have issues with sleep until I swapped over to the 6900 xt.
+Still need to investigate whats going on there.
+It isn't waking and will reboot in sleep sometimes.

 _________________________________